wtsi-hgi/yascp/celltype_tutorial.md

 ## Running Only Celltype Assignments or Adjusting params for a pipeline regarding celltype assignments:

-It is possible to run only the celltype assignemt of your h5ad file as you may not want to run deconvolution and all other processing steps.
-This is possible with the pipeline.
-To do this you can modify the input.nf file as:
+You have the flexibility to execute solely the cell type assignment for your h5ad file, bypassing the need for deconvolution and other processing steps.
+This customization is achievable within the pipeline framework.
+To tailor the pipeline to perform only the cell type assignment, you can adjust the input.nf file as follows:

 ```console
 params{